 In order for the City to recover the costs associated with implementing the GRP, all participants pay the City a pumpage fee.
 The amount of the fee is periodically reviewed and adjusted by the City.
 Costs considered in determining the amount of the fee will ultimately include all costs to operate the surface water treatment plant, capital costs not paid by bonds, debt service requirements (if applicable) and groundwater production costs.
-As of July 31, 2021, the fees were \$1.79 per 1,000 gallons for groundwater pumpage and an additional \$0.59 per 1,000 gallons for surface water.
+As of July 31, 2022, the fees were \$1.79 per 1,000 gallons for groundwater pumpage and an additional \$0.59 per 1,000 gallons for surface water.
 The District passes these fees, plus 10%, to its customers as part of the District's standard monthly water and sewer bills.
 In July 2016, the District began to receive surface water from the City.
-During the current fiscal year, the District recorded \$449,850 in surface water revenues in the General Fund.
-Under the RWS Agreement, the pumpage fee and surface water are included in the monthly operation and maintenance charges billed by MUD 115.
+During the current fiscal year, the District recorded \$485,226 in surface water are included in the monthly operation and maintenance charges billed by MUD 115.